scouten/ericscouten.travel/content/2023/03-18+southeastern-us/29-kayaking-on-bohicket/index.md

 bounds = {sw = [32.580, -80.117], ne = [32.780, -80.097]}
 cover = "es-4518-070"
 cover_cdn_key = "img/v1/2023/04/es-4518-070"
+cover_alt = "The sun setting low over a tree-lined shore across a rippling expanse of water, with a wooden dock silhouetted at left and streaks of high cirrus cloud across a blue and golden sky."
 +++

 The AirBNB where we're staying includes the use of kayaks, so I took one out just before sunset tonight.